mattrondel/mtg/Walls.md

 - [ ] Wall of lost thoughts 2 x
 - [ ] Wall of mist 2 x
 - [ ] Wall of Mourning 2 x
-- [ ] Wall of Mulch 2x both are different frame styles
+- [X] Wall of Mulch 2x both are different frame styles
-- [ ] Wall of Omens 10 x (3 styles)
+- [ lx] Wall of Omens 10 x (3 styles)
-- [ ] Wall of One Thousand Cuts 3X including 1x Art Card
+- [X] Wall of One Thousand Cuts 3X including 1x Art Card
 - [ ] Wall of Opposition 2x
 - [ ] Wall of Resurgence
 - [ ] Wall of Reverence 3 versions